 Professional astronomers are motivated by curiosity and a deep desire to understand some of the grandest and most beautiful phenomena in the universe, as well as a desire to share these wonders with others.

 To learn more about careers in astronomy and how to prepare yourself for one, visit the American Astronomical Society website.

 Life in Charlottesville

 Charlottesville has the cosmopolitan feel of a big city combined with the cozy atmosphere of a college town.

-Discover the historic Downtown Mall, with its wide variety of shops, bookstores, and ethnic food, complete with outdoor dining.
-Enjoy concerts, movies, and entertainers at the historic movie theatre, outdoor amphitheatre, and local music venues.
+Discover the historic Downtown Mall, with its wide variety of shops, bookstores, and restaurants, complete with outdoor dining.
+Enjoy concerts, movies, and entertainers at the historic movie theatre, outdoor amphitheater, and local music venues.

 Hang out at the Corner!
-Immediately adjacent to Grounds, this student hangout includes restaurants and bookstores.
-This cobblestone stretch has been a meeting place between the University and the town for over a century.
+Immediately adjacent to Grounds, this student hangout includes restaurants and shops.
+This cobblestone stretch has been a meeting place between the University and the city for over a century.

-Home to UVa's student body and a large population of young professionals, Charlottesville boasts a wide variety of affordable housing options, from economy flats to townhouses and condominiums.
-University and city buses provide free transportation all around Grounds, the city, and the shopping centers north of Charlottesville.
+Home to UVA's student body and a large population of young professionals, Charlottesville boasts a wide variety of housing options, from apartments to townhouses and condominiums.
+University and city buses provide transportation all around Grounds, the city, and the shopping centers north of Charlottesville.

 Go play outside!
 For those who love the outdoors, there are beautiful parks and recreational areas with camping, hiking, and skiing just minutes away.